 A cake turntable is really helpful so you can turn the cake rather than moving yourself around the cake as you’re frosting it.

 Did you make this peppermint cake?
 Awesome!
-Post a pic on Instagram and tag @theitsybitsykitchen so I can see your creations!
+Post a pic on Instagram and tag @theitsybitsykitchen so I can see your beautiful creations!

 Peppermint cake with white chocolate buttercream is an easy and festive dessert that tastes absolutely delicious!